linen-app/artis/README.md

 $ seth send --value $(seth --to-wei $AMOUNT eth) "$DS_PROXY" "execute(address,bytes memory)(bytes32)" "$LEVERAGER" "$CALLDATA"
 ```

-## How to close a long ETH position:
+## How to close a long ETH position

 ### Prerequisites
 You have an open long ETH position and executed all steps from the previous part